Bernardo-MG/library-maven-archetype/readme.md

 # Library Maven Archetype

-A basic Maven archetype to ease the creation of new Maven-based Java libraries.
+A basic Maven Archetype to ease the creation of new Maven-based Java libraries.

-While adapted to my personal tastes, it offers a series of good practices which include documentation, testing (both unit and integration), and making use of various integrated free services, such as Github, Travis and Bintray.
+It offers a quick way to create the bare bones for a project which includes documentation, testing (both unit and integration), development and releases segregated deployment, and making use of various integrated free services, such as Github, Travis and Bintray.

 [![Maven Central](https://img.shields.io/maven-central/v/com.wandrell.archetype/library.svg)][maven-repo]
 [![Bintray](https://api.bintray.com/packages/bernardo-mg/maven/library-maven-archetype/images/download.svg)][bintray-repo]